emscripten-core/emscripten/site/source/docs/porting/exceptions.rst

 cannot expect a C++ try-catch to catch a JS exception.
 C++ can only catch C++ exceptions.
-JS *can* catch C++ exceptions, but only because such exceptions are converted by the VM automatically (their actual form then depends on whether you are using the older JavaScript-based exceptions module or the newer WebAssembly exception handling proposal).
+JS *can* catch C++ exceptions, but only because such exceptions are converted by the VM automatically (their actual form then depends on whether you are using the older JavaScript-based exceptions model or the newer WebAssembly exception handling proposal).

 The reason for this is that handling and converting expections by Emscripten